As U.N. climate deal looms, pressure on nations to ditch demands

 Figueres said there were many reasons to be confident about a deal, even though she says actions agreed in Paris will fall short of a U.N. target of limiting rising temperatures to 2 degrees Celsius (3.6 Fahrenheit) over pre-industrial times.

-Nations increasingly realize they have more to gain than to lose by investing in a shift away from fossil fuels that would help avert heatwaves, droughts, floods or rising sea levels, she said.
+Nations increasingly realise they have more to gain than to lose by investing in a shift away from fossil fuels that would help avert heatwaves, droughts, floods or rising sea levels, she said.

 In a big sign of progress, about 150 nations have outlined national plans for curbing greenhouse gases from 2020 as building blocks for the Paris accord, including top emitters China, the United States, the European Union and India.